olivernybo/env-types/README.md

 # Environment variables with types

-This package converts environment variables to typed values.
+This package converts the values of environment variables to their respective types.

 ## Installation